In order to make the Pages gadget "Pages to show" useful, you need to add one or more static pages.

 With the Pages page displayed, look for "New page".
 Click on the button, and you have Page Editor in front of you.

 Click on "New page".

 Clicking on "New page", you're in Page Editor.

 Page Editor has the same look and feel as Post Editor - but without a few items in the sidebar.

 Having published a new static page, you make the new page visible - if you wish.
 Many blog owners use the Pages gadget, as a horizontal menu bar - and add each static page to Pages.

-You can use Pages, if you wish.
+You can use Pages for blog content, if you wish - just consider the possibilities for confusion.
 There are other ways to index a static page - or even to link to the page, within one or more posts.
 How to make your page visible is entirely up to you.